On combinatorial bounds for the total Tjurina numbers of certain curves and surfaces with isolated singularities: A lower bound on the total Tjurina numbers of some conic-line arrangements

 Let us focus again on \eqref{ncc}, we have

 hence

 We now turn to estimating the total Tjurina number of $\mathcal{CL}$.
 We have

-In order to see that this bound is sharp, let us recall that there exists a unique (up to projective equivalence) arrangement $\mathcal{CL}_{5}$ of $d=3$ lines and $k=1$ conic such that $n_{3}=3$, see \cite[Example 4.14]{DP22}.
+To see that the bound is sharp, let us recall that there exists a unique (up to projective equivalence) free arrangement $\mathcal{CL}_{5}$ of $d=3$ lines and $k=1$ conic such that $n_{3}=3$, see \cite[Example~4.14 and Theorem~5.7]{DP22}.
 In this case we have $\tau(\mathcal{CL}_{5})=12$, and

-Hence we obtain equality, which shows that the bound is sharp. \end{proof} \begin{corollary} If $\mathcal{L} \subset \mathbb{P}^{2}$ is a free arrangement of $d$ lines.
-Then
+Hence we obtain equality, which shows that the bound is sharp. \end{proof} \begin{corollary} If $\mathcal{L} \subset \mathbb{P}^{2}$ is a free arrangement of $d\geq 2$ lines, then

 \end{corollary} The obtained lower bound is quite accurate, as the following example shows.
-Let us recall that the Klein arrangement $\mathcal{K}$ of $21$ lines is a free line arrangement such that $n_{3}=28$ and $n_{4}=21$, see \cite[Chapter 6]{OT92}. \begin{example} For $d=21$ we have we $\tau(\mathcal{L})\geq 300$.
+Let us recall that the Klein arrangement $\mathcal{K}$ of $21$ lines is a free line arrangement such that $n_{3}=28$ and $n_{4}=21$, see \cite[Chapter 6]{OT92}. \begin{example} For $d=21$ we have $\tau(\mathcal{L})\geq 300$.
 We can easily compute that for the Klein arrangement $\mathcal{K}$ of $21$ lines we have $\tau(\mathcal{K}) = 301$. \end{example} Based on the above considerations, we can formulate the following difficult problem. \begin{problem} Classify geometrically free line arrangements $\mathcal{L} \subset \mathbb{P}^2$ with fixed degree $d = |\mathcal{L}|$ and fixed maximal multiplicity $m(\mathcal{L})$.
 In particular, determine all possible weak combinatorial types and the corresponding Tjurina numbers $\tau(\mathcal{L})$ under these constraints. \end{problem} As a concrete example, consider the case $d = 21$ with $m(\mathcal{L}) = 4$.
 It is known that

 and that there exist $21$ weak combinatorial types of such arrangements.
 Among these is the Klein arrangement.
-A natural question therefore arises: which of the remaining combinatorial types, aside from the Klein combinatorics, are geometrically realizable?
+A natural question therefore arises: which of the remaining combinatorial types, aside from the Klein combinatorics, are geometrically realizable as free arrangements?